shebtastic/challenge-npm-and-linting-basics-hh-23-2/README.md

 ## How to setup?

-- Turn this template into your perosnal repo
+- Turn this template into your personal repo
 - Clone this repository
 - Run: `npm install`